Written byConnie Yang

-How to uninstall apps that cannot be deleted on Mac
+How to delete apps on Mac that won't delete?

 When you remove an app, an error message appears, which reads like the item can't be moved to the Trash.

 Why?
-Usually, the app that can't be deleted is open and working.
+Usually, the app can't be deleted on your Mac because it is open or frozen.
 You can try to force quit the program first and then remove it.

 - Open Finder > Applications > Utilities > Activity Monitor.